-Your legs A Deep Core Workout for Run Performance hills and across the finish line, and your arms work hard to propel you forward.
+Your legs power you up the hills and across the finish line, and your arms work hard to propel you forward.
 So you may not think that your lower back plays an important role in your running.
 But in reality, the lower back—which is a part of your core—plays a pivotal role in running mechanics, particularly your stability, upright posture, and shock absorption.
 That’s why incorporating lower back exercises into your schedule is so important.

 Your core, hips, glutes, and hamstrings together form one big stability machine, so weakness in any one of those muscles forces the others to take up the slack.
-If you have weak hip and gluteal muscles, for example, as they become fatigued during a run, your lower back is forced to work harder to keep you upright and stable, and you become vulnerable to aches, pain, and injury.
+If you have weak hip and gluteal muscles, How to use this list fatigued during a run, your lower back is forced to work harder to keep you upright and stable, and you become vulnerable to aches, pain, and injury.

 The Best Lower Back Exercises for Preventing Pain

-If you’re trying to fix that nagging back pain—or more importantly prevent it—try the following strength exercises and lower back stretches, demonstrated by Hollis Tuttle, Make it easier.
+If you’re trying to fix that nagging back pain—or more importantly prevent it—try the following strength exercises and lower back stretches, demonstrated by Hollis Tuttle, certified personal trainer and run coach in New York City.

 Add this routine to your schedule one to three times per week.
 As always, consult with your doctor before starting any new exercise routine to ensure it’s safe for your condition.

-Lower back down to the starting position: Complete 3 to 5 sets of the following exercises in order.
+Step feet back into a: Complete 3 to 5 sets of the following exercises in order.
 Perform each exercise for the specified number of reps or seconds, resting for 30 seconds between exercises.
-You will need a large stability ball Start on all fours.
+You will need a large stability ball and an exercise mat.

 1. Plank